-Of course, the ability to do many things doesn’t mean all supply chain management software options are created equal.
+Of course, the ability to do many things doesn’t mean all supplier software options are created equal.
 A critical issue to consider when making your decision is integration.
 For example, what accounting software does the supply chain management software integrate with?
 Understand this integration aspect thoroughly – it will make for easier collaboration across your various systems and your numerous external networks.

 Benefits of supply management software

 But don’t just take it from me.
 Over at allsupplychain.com, Steve Heistand has compiled a persuasive list of reasons you should adopt (or upgrade) your supply chain management software.

 - Supply Chain and Your Values: If your company values efficiency, support and leadership (among many other traits, surely) then shouldn’t your software help you achieve those goals?

 - Inventories in Sync With Customer Demands: Software will give your company greater ability to forecast what your customer wants, and will want in the future.
 Meeting that demand – whatever it may be – is critical to the long-term success of an organization.
 In business, nothing stays the same.
 Don’t fall behind.

 - Governance, Reporting and Visibility: There are many different groups that influence your supply chain management.
 And each of those groups (governments, banks, shareholders etc.) have different reasons for needing access to a company’s financials.
 Suppier management software captures, stores and packages all the data these groups may want, in an efficient manner.